segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 ### Prerequisites

-Before you can configure your Azure resources, you must first [create an Azure subscription](https://azure.microsoft.com/en-us/free/){:target="_blank”}.
+Before you can configure your Azure resources, you must first [create an Azure subscription](https://azure.microsoft.com/en-us/free/){:target="_blank”}, create an account with `Microsoft.Authorization/roleAssignments/write` permissions, and configure the [Azure Command Line Interface (Azure CLI)](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli){:target="_blank”}.

 ### Step 1 - Create an ALDS-enabled storage account

-> note " "
-> Take note of the Location, Storage Account Name, and the name of your Azure Storage Container: you'll need these variables when configuring the Azure Data Lakes destination in the Segment app.

 1. Sign in to your [Azure environment](https://portal.azure.com){:target="_blank”}.
-2. From the Azure home page, select **Create a resource**.
+2. From the [Azure home page](https://portal.azure.com/#home){:target="_blank”}, select **Create a resource**.
 3. Search for and select **Storage account**.
 4. On the Storage account resource page, select the **Storage account** plan and click **Create**.
 5. On the **Basic** tab, select an existing subscription and resource group, give your storage account a name, and update any necessary instance details.
-Take note of the **Region** you select in this step, as you'll need it when creating the [Azure Data Lakes] destination in the Segment app.
 6. Click **Next: Advanced**.
 7. On the **Advanced Settings** tab in the Security section, select the following options:
   - Require secure transfer for REST API operations